CUITCHE/PerformanceAnalyzer/README.md

 - Skip modules which you don't want.
 - Freedom to turn on or turn off by shake the iPhone device.
 - Generate output file in sandbox.
-- **SQL execution time monitor***.
+- **SQL execution time monitor**.
 Set the threshold of the time.
 If timeout, you will receive notification.
 - **UI refresh monitor**.
 If a view does not refresh in main thread, you will receive notification.
 - Get statistical data.

 # How To Use
-- Copy directory `PerformanceAnalyzer/CHPerformanceAnalyzer/CHPerformanceAnalyzer/PerformanceAnalyzer1.0.1/` to your project.
+- Copy directory `PerformanceAnalyzer/CHPerformanceAnalyzer/CHPerformanceAnalyzer/PerformanceAnalyzer/` to your project.
 - Run your APP!!!
 Don't need to do anythig except that.

 # Demo - Screenshot